Most parents think about this at some point. Usually late at night, usually fleetingly, and usually without ever doing anything about it.

 What about the financial side?

-A guardian appointment in your will handles who raises your child.
+A guardian appointment in your Will handles who raises your child.
 It does not automatically determine how your estate funds that care.

-This financial planning sits alongside the guardian appointment but requires separate attention in your will.
-Bequest guides you through both when you create your will.
+This financial planning sits alongside the guardian appointment but requires separate attention in your Will.
+Bequest guides you through both when you create your Will.

 Getting it done

 The most common reason parents do not name a guardian is not that they disagree on who it should be.
 It is that they have not sat down to have the conversation yet.
+The conversation is uncomfortable.
+Making a Will forces you to have it.